Overview of Spark Architecture & Spark Streaming

 Overview of Spark Architecture

 Spark Streaming is designed to provide window-based stream processing and stateful stream processing for any real-time analytics application.
-It allows users to do complex processing like running machine learning and graph processing algorithms on streaming data.
+Spark applications allows users to do complex processing like running machine learning and graph processing algorithms on real time data streams.
 This is possible because Spark Streaming uses the Spark Processing Engine under the DStream API to process data.

 Let’s dive deeper to see how Spark Streaming accomplishes these things and what goes on under the hood.